dooboolab-community/flutter_inapp_purchase/README.md

 Direct to [example readme](example/README.md) which is just a `cp` from example project.
 You can test this in real example project.

 ## ProGuard
-If you have eneabled proguard you will need to add the following rules to your `proguard-rules.pro`
+If you have enabled proguard you will need to add the following rules to your `proguard-rules.pro`

 ```
 #In app Purchase